-Parking is provided to the residents at a rate determined by the university.
+Parking is provided to the residents at a rate determined by the university and/or designated practice sites.
 All parking facilities on the Health Sciences Center campus are under the regulation of OUHSC Parking and Transportation Services.
 Residents are expected to abide by all rules regarding parking registration, gate cards, hang tags, etc. Failure to do so can result in a citation with a fine or towing of your vehicle.
 All parking is on a first-come first-served basis.